British Court for Japan: Establishment of Court for Japan

 In 1871, an attempt was made to establish a branch of the Shanghai Supreme Court in Yokohama by having an acting assistant judge from Shanghai, Nicholas John Hannen, based in Yokohama.
 Hannen ruled this arrangement to be invalid in 1872.
 Judges from Shanghai remained in Yokohama but sat as a judge of the Kanagawa Consular Court.
 In 1877 and 1878 the legality of these arrangements were challenged by the Japanese Government when the acting law secretary, Hiram Shaw Wilkinson, ruled that the import of medicinal opium into Japan was legal.
 The British Government determined to establish a formal court in Japan.

 On 1 January 1879 the British Court for Japan was created in Yokohama.
 The court had had first instance jurisdiction in Kanagawa and appellate jurisdiction from other consular courts in Japan.
 Appeals from the Court for Japan lay to Supreme Court in Shanghai.

 Court buildings

-In Yokohama, the Court for Japan sat in the British Consulate building in Yokohama.
+The British Court for Japan sat in the British Consulate building in Yokohama.
 The building was destroyed in the 1923 Great Kantō earthquake.
-In other cities, when the Judge of the court went on circuit to outlying cities he would generally sit in courts in British consulate buildings but on occasions where important cases of great public interest were being heard would use other premises.
+When the judge of the court went on circuit to outlying cities he would generally sit in courts in British consulate buildings, but on occasions where important cases of great public interest were being heard would use other premises.